sciZer0/newdiscoveries/a/README.md

 __________

-1.1.
+## 1.1.
 First Fundamental Mistake in "Official" Science

-This First Fundamental Mistake is exactly the one that is the SUFFICIENT fundamental mistake in science.
+This First Fundamental Mistake is SUFFICIENT.

 Even this single mistake is sufficient, it destroys the whole concept of science of understanding the Universe.